Hunsdiecker reaction: Variations

 The reaction cannot be performed in protic solvents, as these induce decomposition of the intermediate acetyl hypohalite.

 Other counterions than silver typically have slow reaction rates.
 The relativistic metals mercury, thallium, and lead are preferred: inert counterions, such as the alkali metals, have only rarely led to reported success.
 The Kochi reaction is a variation on the Hunsdiecker reaction developed by Jay Kochi that uses lead(IV) acetate and lithium chloride (lithium bromide can also be used) to effect the halogenation and decarboxylation.

 In the presence of multiple bonds, the intermediate acetyl hypohalite prefers to add to the bond, producing an α-haloester.
 Steric considerations suppress this tendency in α,β-unsaturated carboxylic acids, which instead polymerize (see below).

 Mercuric oxide and bromine convert 3-chlorocyclobutanecarboxylic acid to 1-bromo-3-chlorocyclobutane.
 This is known as Cristol-Firth modification.
 The 1,3-dihalocyclobutanes were key precursors to propellanes.
 The reaction has been applied to the preparation of ω-bromo esters with chain lengths between five and seventeen carbon atoms, with the preparation of methyl 5-bromovalerate published in Organic Syntheses as an exemplar.

+Metal-free photo-Hunsdiecker reactions are also possible.